What is Deep Learning?

 While the original goal for AI was broadly to make machines able to do things that would otherwise require human intelligence, the idea has been refined in the decades since.
-Francois Chollet, AI researcher at Google and creator of the machine-learning software library Keras, says, “Intelligence is not skill itself, it's not what you can do, it's how well and how efficiently you can learn new things."1
+François Chollet, AI researcher at Google and creator of the machine learning software library Keras, says: “Intelligence is not a skill in itself, it’s not about what you can do, but how well and how efficiently you can learn new things."1

 Deep learning is focused on improving that process of having machines learn new things.
 With rule-based AI and ML, a data scientist determines the rules and data set features to include in models, which drives how those models operate.
 With deep learning, the data scientist feeds raw data into an algorithm.
-The system then analyzes that data, without specific rules or features preprogrammed into it.
+The system then analyses that data, without specific rules or features preprogrammed into it.
 Once the system makes its predictions, they are checked against a separate set of data for accuracy.
-The level of accuracy of these predictions—or lack thereof—then informs the next set of predictions the system makes.
+The level of accuracy of these predictions – or lack thereof – then informs the next set of predictions the system makes.

 Training deep learning networks is time consuming and requires large amounts of data to be ingested and tested against as the system gradually refines its model.
 Neural nets have been around since the 1950s, but only in recent years have both computational power and data storage capabilities advanced to the point where deep learning algorithms can be used to create exciting new technologies.
-For example, deep learning neural networks that have made it possible for computers to carry out tasks like speech recognition, computer vision, bioinformatics, and medical image analysis.
+For example, deep learning neural networks have made it possible for computers to carry out tasks such as speech recognition, computer vision, bioinformatics and medical image analysis.

 While all deep learning is machine learning, not all machine learning is deep learning.
 Both technologies involve training against test data to determine which model best fits the data.
 However, traditional machine learning methods require a certain level of human interaction to preprocess the data before the algorithms can be applied.

 Machine learning is a subset of artificial intelligence.
 Its aim is to give computers the ability to learn without being specifically programmed on what output to deliver.
-The algorithms used by machine learning help the computer learn how to recognize things.
-This training can be tedious and require a significant amount of human effort.
+The algorithms used by machine learning help the computer learn how to recognise things.
+This training can be tedious and requires a significant amount of human effort.

-Deep learning algorithms go a step further by creating hierarchical models meant to mirror our own brain’s thought processes.
-It uses a multi-layered neural network that does not require preprocessing the input data in order to produce a result.
-Data scientists feed the raw data into the algorithm, the system analyzes the data based on what it already knows and what it can infer from the new data, and makes a prediction.
+Deep learning algorithms go a step further by creating hierarchical models that are meant to mirror our own brain’s thought processes.
+It uses a multi-layered neural network that does not need to preprocess the input data in order to produce a result.
+Data scientists feed the raw data into the algorithm, the system analyses the data based on what it already knows and what it can infer from the new data, and it makes a prediction.